 3. Use videos to keep your donors engaged.

-According to our research, 57% of people who watch a nonprofit video go on to make a donation.
+According to a study from Google, 57% of people who watch a nonprofit video go on to make a donation.
 This means you should try to share at least a few videos leading up to your Giving Tuesday campaign.

 According to our guide to the best types of nonprofit videos, here are some you can try to get attention from your supporters: